Oracle licensing

 • What’s the cost?
 Oracle offers heavy discounts on the ASFU license model.
 (60%+)

-• Need help?
-You must go through the Independent Software Vendor (ISV) if you need Oracle support.
+• Need Oracle Technical Support?
+You must use the Independent Software Vendor (ISV) for Oracle support.

 • What about audits?
 With the ASFU license model, end customers are not liable for Oracle audits related to license compliance.